paulodegodoi/onion-mvp/README.md

 # About the project

-  This is an MVC project that reads a spreadsheet sent and generates graphs and a list based on the data entered in the spreadsheet
+  This is an MVP project that reads a spreadsheet sent and generates graphs and a list based on the data entered in the spreadsheet

   Other features will come in the future, such as registering products, customers and updating information